Please check the following FAQ's below to find the answers to common questions

 Contractors working on home improvement for an owner-occupied residential property with 1 to 4 units must be licensed to do the work to be eligible to file a mechanics lien in Tennessee.

-Other project types have no specific requirements for license.
+Other project types have no specific requirements for a license.

 Tennessee has no legislatively designed lien waiver forms.
 You may use any such form.